-Making your own maple syrup is easier than you may have thought and chances are that you already have most (if not all) of the ingredients in your pantry!
+Making your own maple flavored Pancake Syrup is easier than you may have thought and chances are that you already have most (if not all) of the ingredients in your pantry!

 Adding warm homemade pancake syrup over the top of your favorite waffles, or pancakes is such an incredible way to serve up your meal.

 Traditionally, maple syrup is made by sticking a “tap” or spigot into a tree to allow the sap to pour into a bucket.
 Once the bucket is full, it’s boiled and cooked down into a thicker and sweeter mixture.
 Unfortunately, it takes about 40 gallons of sap to make 1 gallon of syrup.
 This is one reason why real maple syrup costs so much.

 If your kids get curious about making maple syrup, Curious George has an episode about making maple syrup that’s really helpful at understanding the process.
 It’s kid friendly, educational, and very good at helping everyone to understand where food comes from.
 As a gardener, I fully support showing where food comes from and the process before getting it to the table.

 Pancake Syrup Ingredients

 - Water: Water is the base of the syrup and will help us to dissolve everything together in the pot.

 - Sugars: We need both white sugar and brown sugar.
 The molasses from the brown sugar helps to add depth and color while both sugars add sweetness to the syrup.

 - Maple flavoring: To get a good maple flavor we want to use maple extract.